Sang Pūjā: Vajrayāna Offering Practice

 This Concise Sangchö (Sang) Offering support program offers video and audio teachings on the practice of making fragrant smoke offerings.

 Here you will find explanations of the meaning and key points to recall as you practice.
 Additionally, video and audio segments guide you through the Concise Sang Offering practice.
-In this way, you may learn the correct tunes and observe the timing for making offerings.
+As you follow along you may learn the correct tunes and observe the timing for making offerings.
 We show several different types of ritual performances.
 In one video, Phakchok Rinpoche performs a sang offering with a large group.
 In this way, we can see learn how to perform sang in a retreat setting.
 Also, we offer recordings of the practice in Tibetan and in English so that you may follow along with the text.
 We recommend that you watch and listen to these repeatedly so that you develop familiarity with the text.
 You may wish to alternate between the two languages to develop an understanding of the meaning.

-Advice on practice
+Advice on Practice

 This is a beautiful and profound practice.
 Because it’s is so deep, please be kind to yourself.
 We encourage you to remember that it always takes some time to develop a full understanding.
 Most of all, we can understand the practice as an offering to the three jewels and to all the classes of sentient beings.
 However, it is not necessary to know all the details immediately.
 Practice means gaining familiarity and creating a pattern.
 And as you continue practicing, the subtle elements of the practice will naturally become clearer.
 In addition, we encourage you to use the student forum to pose questions.